Close

 • Up to £6,000 vet fee cover on their Lifetime Prestige policy.

-How Animal Friends compares to Bought By Many
+How Animal Friends compares to ManyPets

-All Bought By Many policies are lifetime, which means the vet fee cover level resets every year you renew so it can cover ongoing illness and conditions throughout the lifetime of your pet.
+All ManyPets policies are lifetime, which means the vet fee cover level resets every year you renew so it can cover ongoing illness and conditions throughout the lifetime of your pet.

 Animal Friends' lifetime policies fall under two policy types.
 The first has a vet fee limit for each condition.
 Once the fee limit has been reached, you cannot claim for that condition again until you renew your policy and the fee limit is reset.
 The second policy type has a yearly limit of either £3,000 or £5,000 for all vet fee claims.

-Bought By Many's lifetime policies have an annual vet fee limit that resets each year you renew.
+ManyPets' lifetime policies have an annual vet fee limit that resets each year you renew.

-Unlike Animal Friends and many other pet insurers, all Bought By Many policies cover conditions that ended more than two years ago.
-They also offer a policy that can cover more recent pre-existing conditions that ended at least three months ago.
+Unlike Animal Friends and many other pet insurers, all ManyPets policies cover conditions that ended more than two years ago.
+We also offer a policy that can cover more recent pre-existing conditions.

-Bought By Many also provides a 15% multi-pet discount (Our multi-pet discount is not currently available on our Value 2k policy) but Animal Friends does not offer one.
+ManyPets also provides a multi-pet discount of up to 15%.
+You can mix-and-match plans, choosing the level of cover suitable for each of your pets.
+(Our multi-pet discount is not currently available on our Value 2k policy).
+Animal Friends does not offer a multi-pet discount.

 If you're worried about your pet and need quick advice, Animal Friends customers can access their free video vet consultation service, Joii.
-Any question or concerns can be discussed with a veterinary professional who will be available to help.
+Any questions or concerns can be discussed with a veterinary professional who will be available to help.

-We've compared the top levels of cover that Bought By Many and Animal Friends offer.
+We've compared the top levels of cover that ManyPets and Animal Friends offer.
 The table uses our Complete policy.

-Maximum vet fee cover£15,000 (Lifetime)£6,000 (Lifetime)
+Maximum vet fee cover £15,000 (Lifetime) £6,000 (Lifetime)

-Video vet calls as standardYesYes
+Unlimited, 24/7 online vet advice.
+Yes Video vet calls as standard

-Claims waiting period is removed if you switch to the providerYesYes
+Claims waiting period is removed if you switch to the provider Yes Yes

-Lifetime coverYesVaries (2 types of lifetime policies available)
+Lifetime cover Yes Varies (2 types of lifetime policies available)

-Excess payableOnce per yearPer new claim
+Excess payable Once per year Per new claim

-Cover for dental accidents and illnessYesYes (only available on Prestige Lifetime policy)
+Cover for dental accidents and illness Yes Yes (only available on Prestige Lifetime policy)

 Animal Friends on Watchdog, 15th October 2015